mluerig/RR/README.md

 ### 1) Overview

-**What are interactive plots and how do I make them?**

-There is an increasing amount of out-of-the-box (ootb) solutions that require only very little prior knowledge to programming.
-In this section we quickly skim through the mechanics behind them and look at a bunch of different ootb tools - **all** are opensource!
+There is an increasing amount of out-of-the-box solutions that require only very little prior knowledge to programming.
+In this section we quickly skim through a bunch of different tools and look at the mechanics behind them - **all** are opensource!
+.
+.
+.

 ### 2) R: plotly